AceDataCloud/SoraAPI/README.md

 Additionally, the Request Body is set, including:

 - `model`: the model for generating the video, mainly `sora-2` and `sora-2-pro`.
 Currently, both `sora-2` and `sora-2-pro` allow you to choose the `size` and `duration` parameters for the video, where `sora-2-pro` supports a `duration` of 25 seconds, while `sora-2` only supports 10 and 15 seconds.
-- `size`: the clarity of the video generation task, which can be `small` or `large`.
+- `size`: the clarity of this video generation task, which can be `small` or `large`.
 - `image_urls`: the reference image links or Base64 encoded array that need to be uploaded.
-- `duration`: the duration of the video generation task, which can be 10s, 15s, or 25s.
+- `duration`: the duration of this video generation task, which can be 10s, 15s, or 25s.
 Currently, only `sora-2-pro` supports 25s.
 - `character_start`/`character_end`: the starting and ending positions of the character in the frame (0-1), used to control the position of the subject.
 - `orientation`: the aspect ratio, supporting `landscape`, `portrait`, and `square`.
 - `prompt`: the prompt.